-In this tutorial we will see how to make simple infrared sensor module for detecting reflecting surface.
-This sensor can be used to detect reflecting silver/white strip, obstacle detection, flame detection, etc. These sensors are primary requirement of any simple line follower robo-car.
+In this tutorial / blog post, we will see how to make simple infrared sensor module for detecting reflecting surface.
+This sensor can be used to detect reflecting silver/white strip, obstacle detection, flame detection, etc. These sensors are primary requirement of any simple line follower robot car.

 IR LED emits infrared radiation.
 This radiation illuminates the surface in front of LED.
 Surface reflects the infrared light.
 Depending on reflectivity of the surface, amount of light reflected varies.
 This reflected light is made incident on reverse biased IR sensor.
 When photons are incident on reverse biased junction of this diode, electron-hole pairs are generated, which results in reverse leakage current.
 Amount of electron-hole pairs generated depends on intensity of incident IR radiation.
 More intense radiation results in more reverse leakage current.
 This current can be passed through a resistor so as to get proportional voltage.
 Thus as intensity of incident rays varies, voltage across resistor will vary accordingly.

 This voltage can then be given to OPAMP based comparator.Output of the comparator can be read by uC.
 Alternatively, you can use on-chip ADC in AVR microcontroller to measure this voltage and perform comparison in software.

 IR LED is used as a source of infrared rays.
 It comes in two packages 3mm or 5mm.
 3mm is better as it is requires less space.
 IR sensor is nothing but a diode, which is sensitive for infrared radiation.

 This infrared transmitter and receiver is called as IR TX-RX pair.
 It can be obtained from any decent electronics component shop and costs less than 10Rs.
 Following snap shows 3mm and 5mm IR pairs.